hphelion/documentation/migration-overview-reference.md

 	**Note**: Only `--image`, `--flavor`, and name are required.

-	For definitions of each property, see [Creating an ephemeral instance using Python-NovaClient commands](#createephinstancepyth).
+	For definitions of each property, see [Creating an ephemeral instance using Python Novaclient commands](#createephinstancepyth).

 	Output similar to the following indicates that the persistent instance has been created:
 	<br><img src="media/Python_nova_boot.png" alt="" />

 8. Allocate and assign a floating IP using the following command.

-	HP Cloud version 13.5 does not assign a public IP address automatically.
+	HP Cloud Compute version 13.5 does not assign a public IP address automatically.
 To connect with the instance, the instance requires a floating IP address.

 9. Use the following command to allocate a floating IP address that you can attach to the instance.